 Isabelle Ingalls is a 20-year old writer seeking to see the reminder and reflection of Christ’s glorious Gospel in all of life.
-As homeschool graduate, when she’s not writing, you can find her working with children, singing and dancing around the house, or discussing theology with friends over hot chocolate.
+As homeschool graduate, when she’s not writing, you can find her working with children, studying for yet another CLEP test, singing and dancing around the house, or discussing theology with friends over hot chocolate.
 A writer for both The Rebelution and Top Christian Books, she shares on singleness, adoption, Narnia, thunderstorms, stories, and any other adventures she has as we discover what Christian living really means.

 Who also hates talking in the third person, so can we drop it for the rest?
 Thanks.

 I’m a reader of all good books (especially Lewis and Tolkien), lover of all good discussions (theology, life, philosophy), singer and dancer to all good music (randomly and loudly around the house), hater of all good coffee (more of a tea/hot chocolate person), citizen of the best of all good states (Texas), and the user of too-many-to-be-good parentheses (sorry), who strives to keep running after Jesus, dancing in this better way He has given us.

 This blog is an exploration of how God is enough in every part of life.
 Theologically, of course, but in other ways as well.
 What does it look like to love God with all my heart, soul, and mind?
 How do I know God intellectually, emotionally, and spiritually?
 And how do I live in reflection of who He is and who He wants me to be?